petyaracz/Racz2023trance/Readme.md

     ## X-squared = 118.11, df = 3, p-value < 2.2e-16

 The F-measue of this model is 0.66.
 Accuracy here is much worse than for the training data only.
-That is at least partly because the model is ignorant of the phylogenetic signal which might result in patterns that are unexpected from a purely correlational point of view.
+That is partly due to model bias and at least partly because the model is ignorant of the phylogenetic signal which might result in patterns that are unexpected from a purely correlational point of view.
 However, the model is still more accurate than it would be by chance.

-We take a look at the variables that were most important in the model in predicting the presence of possession trance in a given society, with a cutoff of 10/47.
+We now take a look at the variables that were most important in the model itself in predicting the presence of possession trance in a given society, with a cutoff of 10/47.

 | ID    | Name                                            | relative_importance |
 |:------|:------------------------------------------------|--------------------:|